-Hong Kong’s jailed student loses bid to reduce sentence over inciting secession in landmark ruling
+A jailed Hong Kong student loses bid to reduce sentence over inciting secession in landmark ruling

 Lui is one of the some 260 people who were arrested under the security law as Beijing tried to crush dissidents following the massive protests in 2019.
 The ruling on his appeal is expected to set the bar for sentencings in other national security cases, including those involving some of the city’s most prominent democracy leaders who also pleaded guilty.

-On Tuesday, judges at the top court unanimously dismissed the appeal and ruled that the minimum penalty of five years for those committing serious offences as stipulated by the security law is mandatory.
+On Tuesday, judges at the top court unanimously dismissed the appeal and ruled that the minimum penalty of five years for those committing serious offences in relation to secession as stipulated by the security law is mandatory.

 They said in a written judgment that the appellant had sought to argue the three conditions capable of triggering the mitigating benefits in Article 33 of the security law were not exhaustive.

 One condition under that article is that offenders voluntarily stopped committing the offence or voluntarily and effectively forestalled its consequence during the process.
-The other two conditions are that offenders surrender themselves and give a truthful account of the crime; and that offenders report on offences committed by other persons with their accounts verified to be true or providing material information that assists in solving other case
+The other two conditions are that offenders surrender themselves and give a truthful account of the crime; and that offenders report on offences committed by other persons with their accounts verified to be true or providing material information that assists in solving other case.

 The judges ruled the three conditions specified in Article 33 are exhaustive and the article does not accommodate guilty pleas.